Filmmaker in Attendance, Subject in Attendance

 Taste of Home follows Mimi and Eak, a Thai couple who run a beloved restaurant in Grand Rapids, Michigan.
 Through a blend of vérité footage and intimate interviews, we observe a full day in their lives, from morning prep to closing time, they navigate the joys and challenges of running an authentic Thai kitchen in America.

-Has Subtitles, Representative in Attendance, Michigan Premiere, World Premiere, Family Friendly
+Has Subtitles, Michigan Premiere, World Premiere, Family Friendly

 Michigan Premiere, Family Friendly, World Premiere, Representative in Attendance, Filmmaker in Attendance